couplefire/chimera/README.md

 ## What it does

-Our semantic file searcher will first ask you to describe the file you are looking for.
+Chimera will first ask you to describe the file you are looking for.
 Then it will go through all the files in your directory and rank them according to which fit the prompt the best.

 ## How we built it